next up previous contents

 make.inc compilation rules and flags (used by Makefile)

 In addition, configure generates (since v.7) files make.depend, containing dependencies upon modules, in the various subdirectories.
-If you add/remove/move/rename modules, or change the list of objects in any Makefile, type make depend, or run ./install/makedeps.sh, to update files make.depend.
+If you add/remove/move/rename modules, or change the list of objects in any of the Makefile's, run configure again in order to ensure that all Makefile's and make.depend are aligned to the current state of the distribution.

 export VARIABLE=value; ./configure # sh, bash, ksh